robertbastian/icu4x/documents/process/style_guide.md

 ## Panics :: required

-Crates should deny the `clippy::indexing_slicing, clippy::unwrap_used, clippy::expect_used, clippy::panic` lints at the top-level to greatly reduce the number of panicky call sites in our code.
+The `clippy::indexing_slicing, clippy::unwrap_used, clippy::expect_used, clippy::panic` lints are denied at the workspace level.

 In general, non-panicky APIs that return `Result`s or `Option`s should be preferred.